 - apply to Russian authorities for an exit visa (include the police report with your application).

-If you replace your passport while in Russia, ensure your visa is transferred into the new passport.
+If you replace your passport while in Russia, make sure your visa is transferred to the new passport.

 Make sure you leave Russia before your visa expires.
 Some visas, including tourist visas, can't be extended.

 If you overstay your visa, you won't be allowed to leave Russia until the Russian Ministry of Internal Affairs determines your legal status or an order is issued to deport you.
 You can be detained until the authorities process your case.
 Penalties for overstaying include fines, deportation and/or bans from re-entry into Russia.